Hypersensitivity type may be- Type I Allergy

 Reactions may occur in- Minutes

-Pollen allergies may also lead to Oral Allergy Syndrome (OAS) or Pollen Food Syndrome, in those that experience Pollen Allergies.
+Pollen allergies may also lead to Oral Allergy Syndrome (OAS) also known as Pollen Fruit Syndrome or Pollen Food Syndrome.

 Oral Allergy Syndrome may occur in people that consume foods that contain pollen proteins found in pollens such as, but not limited to; Birch pollen, Alder pollen, Grass pollen, Ragweed pollen or Mugwort pollen.